 Just like a diet, if you start off by trying to do too much, you’ll quickly get burnt out and give up.

 Take it slow and steady!

-If you’re not promoting your blog, then you might as well be writing in a diary.
+If you’re not promoting your blog, you might as well write in a diary.